tezizzm/Boeing/ExercisesDetailed/Exercise #4 Circuit Breaker/instructions.md

     app.UseHystrixMetricsStream();
     ```

-6. Navigate to the appsettings.json file and add an entry for hystrix like follows:
+6. Navigate to the appsettings.json file and add an entry for hystrix like follows.
+It configures the hystrix command and tells the stream to ignore certificates.

     ```json
         "hystrix": {